GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 If you think we're going to sum up your whole life on this little piece of paper you're crazy.
+> 🥠 What's the speed of dark?

 ### Our Tech Stack